 Fortunately, the calm after the storm has straightened everything out, and the real estate market in Rotonda is now as good or bad as it is everywhere else in Florida.
 However, remember that this is the only circular city in Florida.

 The outer ring is enormous; this round city is about 4 miles in diameter, and when driving on that street, you barely notice that you are in a circle.
 That pure size makes the structure visible from the sky and instantly noticeable on maps.
-Therefore, you cannot miss that distinct circular shape because there is no other round city in Florida like Rotonda West.
+Therefore, you cannot miss that distinct circular shape because no other round city like Rotonda West exists in Florida.

-The most prominent ring consists of a canal framed by two streets.
+The most prominent ring consists of a canal called the Rotonda River framed by two streets.
+The outer circle is called Boundary Blvd and the inner circle is Rotonda Cir.
 The wheel’s spokes lead to the smallest circle in the center.
 Even that ring in the center is still one mile wide.
 In the middle of that circular street is a park where the residents can enjoy the outdoors.
 Restrooms, pavilions, grills, and other amenities make the stay comfortable and worthwhile.

-A mile south of Englewood is the border between Englewood East and Rotonda West.
-Although it is not a border, it is more like a transition into another architectural world.
+The border between Englewood East and Rotonda West is a mile south of Englewood.
+Although it is not a border, it is like a transition into another architectural world.
 You will only notice that everything is square or rectangular again.

 How many residents live in Rotonda West?

 The Rotonda West community has about 9,000+ homesites, approximately 8000 completed homes, and 17,000 residents.
-The circular city is experiencing tremendous growth; beautiful new homes pop up everywhere.
+The circular city is experiencing tremendous growth; beautiful new homes are being built everywhere.
+Residents come from all 50 US states and 33 countries around the world.
+Most are predominantly full-time residents, but snowbirds own a good number of homes and also enjoy the mild winter months in Rotonda West.

 Unique Features of Rotonda West